Selling Your Physical Therapy & Outpatient Rehab Business: An M&A Deep Dive

 - Sports and Occupational Injuries: Consistent demand for physical therapy services stems from increasing participation in sports and the prevalence of work-related injuries, particularly impacting orthopedic and sports rehabilitation.

-This robust demand, coupled with a highly fragmented market historically dominated by independent practices, has made the sector highly attractive to investors.
+This robust demand, coupled with a historically fragmented market dominated by independent practices, makes the sector highly attractive to investors.
 While M&A activity saw a peak in late 2021, followed by a moderation, 2025 and 2026 are showing renewed vigor, with a focus on strategic consolidation and add-on acquisitions by existing platforms.
+This environment underscores the value of off-market deal sourcing, enabling strategic buyers to acquire practices without the competitive pressures of broker-led auctions that often compress returns.

 Current EBITDA Multiples in Physical Therapy and Outpatient Rehab

 Valuation multiples in the physical therapy and outpatient rehab sector are primarily driven by perceived risk and growth potential.
 EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization) multiples are a common metric used by buyers to assess the value of a practice.
 These multiples vary significantly based on the size, operational maturity, and strategic positioning of the business.
-Below is a general range of EBITDA multiples by sub-segment:
+In the lower middle market (LMM), typical EBITDA multiples range from 3x–7x, with healthcare services often commanding 5x–8x depending on specific attributes.
+Below is a general range of EBITDA multiples by sub-segment for the 2024–2026 context:

 | Sub-Segment | Revenue Range | Typical EBITDA Multiple Range |